LunarVim/LunarVim/docs/README.md

 # Introduction

-LunarVim is an IDE layer for Neovim.
-Taking advantage of new advancements such as Treesitter and the Language Server Protocol.
+LunarVim is an IDE layer for Neovim 0.5 taking advantage of new advancements in Lua scripting such as [Treesitter](https://tree-sitter.github.io/tree-sitter/) and the [Language Server Protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol).
 LunarVim is opinionated, extensible and fast.

 ## Opinionated